Retire in New Zealand

 The Parent Retirement Resident Visa

-The Temporary Retirement Visitor Visa
+The Temporary Retirement Visitor Visa (temporary visa)

-As an alternative, this option would allow a temporary stay in New Zealand on a visitor visa for up to 2 years, so considerably longer than on a 'regular' visitor visa.
+This option would allow a temporary stay in New Zealand on a visitor visa for up to 2 years, so considerably longer than on a 'regular' visitor visa.
 You must be 66 or above, have NZ $750,000 to invest in New Zealand for 2 years, another NZ $500,000 to live on, and an annual income of NZ $60,000.
 You may include your partner in this application but no dependent children.

 As possible alternatives, you may want to consider business migration options, which include investment visas and entrepreneur visa.
 The Entrepreneur visa will require you to run a business for a number of years before you will be able to retire.
 The Investor 1 Category visa application requires funds of NZ$10 millions to be invested for at least 3 years before you get granted residence.
-The Investor 2 category requires a lower investment (NZ$3 over 4 years) but has an age limit of 65 years for the principal applicant.
+The Investor 2 category requires a lower investment (NZ$3 millions over 4 years) but has an age limit of 65 years for the principal applicant.